bija510/playwright-typescript-jest/README.md

         }
   ```
   * Then to install:- npm i
+  * Just run the test in terminal:-
+    - jest LoginTest.test.ts P12_Jest_Assertion.test.ts
-  * The test-report.html will be created in root directory & show in console as well.
+  * And the test-report.html file will be created in root directory & show in console as well.
-  * To open Right-click on report & Open with live server.
+  * To open report in browser.
+Right-click on report & Open with live server.